oracle-livelabs/spatial-graph/spatial-ai/ev/import-notebooks/import-notebooks.md

       ![Markdown paragraph](images/md-paragraph-a.png)

-4. In the markdown paragraph add a new line and enter
+4. In the markdown paragraph add a new line and paste in the following.

       ```
        <copy>